kundajelab/chrombpnet/README.md

 ```

 Following are some things to keep in mind when using custom datasets/downloads -
-- For bulk ATAC-seq/DNASE-seq dataset we use the latest ENCODE ATAC-seq protocol https://github.com/ENCODE-DCC/atac-seq-pipeline.
-The pipeline outputs both stringent (IDR peaks) and relaxed (Overlap peak) thresholding of peaks across replicates and we use the relaxed thresholding of peaks.
+- For bulk ATAC-seq/DNASE-seq datasets we use the latest <a href="https://github.com/ENCODE-DCC/atac-seq-pipeline ">ENCODE ATAC-seq protocol</a>  for peak-calling.
 - If you are downloading the data from the ENCODE portal you can download the peaks flagged default for ATAC-seq datasets.
-For DNASE-seq datasets you might have to use the MACS2 protocol to call peaks on the filtered bams (TODO - provide scripts)
+For DNASE-seq datasets you might have to use MACS2 and follow the ENCODE ATAC-seq protocol for peak-calling.
+(TODO - provide scripts to call peals on filtered bams).
-- For paired end data we download the filtered bams output from the pipeline and for single-end data we download the unfiltered bams from the pipeline.
+- For paired end data we download the filtered bams and for single-end data we download the unfiltered bams from the pipeline/ENCODE portal.
 Please refer to the documentation below to understand the reason for this difference `src/helpers/preprocessing/`
-- TODO - add notes on how will this be different for scATAC
+- TODO - add notes on how this will be different for scATAC.

 #### Step 2: Make Bigwigs from bam files (IMPORTANT STEP!
 PLEASE READ CAREFULLY)

-We will now create unstranded bigwigs (i.e. the + and - strand ends are combined into one bigwig) from the downloaded bam files (from step1) using the command below.
-This script uses the following two commands (1) `src/helpers/preprocessing/bam_to_bigwig.sh`: Considers that the given bam files are *unshifted* and does a shift of +4/-4 and (2) `src/helpers/preprocessing/analysis/build_pwm_from_bigwig.py` generates an image of the bias motif and does a sanity check if the shift is correct/incorrect.
+We will now create unstranded bigwigs (i.e. the + and - strand ends are combined into one stranded bigwig) from the bam files (downloaded in step1) using the command below.
+This workflow uses the following two commands (1) `src/helpers/preprocessing/bam_to_bigwig.sh`: Considers that the given bam files are *unshifted* and does a shift of +4/-4 and (2) `src/helpers/preprocessing/analysis/build_pwm_from_bigwig.py` generates an image of the bias motif obtained from the shifted bams.

 ```
-bash step2_make_bigwigs_from_bams.sh data/downloads/merged.bam data/downloads/ ATAC_PE data/downloads/hg38.fa data/downloads/hg38.chrom.sizes
+bash step2_make_bigwigs_from_bams.sh data/downloads/merged.bam data/downloads/K562 ATAC_PE data/downloads/hg38.fa hg38.chrom.sizes
 ```

-After running this command open the `bias_pwm.png` image generated by the script in `data/downloads` folder.
-You will see the following Tn5 motif PWM for this dataset.
+This command will generate two important output files - `data/downloads/K562_unstranded.bw`(unstranded bigwig file) and `data/downloads/K562_bias_pwm.png` (bias motif image).
+Open the `data/downloads/K562_bias_pwm.png` image generated by the script and you will see the following Tn5 motif PWM for this dataset.

 ![Image](images/bias_pwm.png)

 Following are some things to keep in mind when using custom datasets/downloads -

-- **IMPORTANT NOTE 1:** If you are running these commands on custom experimental bam - *read the documentation* in the directory `$src/helpers/preprocessing/` and  `$src/helpers/analysis/` to make sure you are using the script correctly.
-Next use this script `$src/helpers/preprocessing/analysis/` and make sure that the script throws no warnings and that you see Tn5 or DNase-I bias pwm in `bias_pwm.png`.
-If you do not see this it is likely that the bam's that you provided have a shift of some kind.
+- **IMPORTANT NOTE 1:** If you are running these commands on custom experimental bam files - *read the documentation* in the directory `$src/helpers/preprocessing/` and  `$src/helpers/preprocessing/analysis/` to make sure you are using this worflow correctly.
+Always use the scripts in `$src/helpers/preprocessing/analysis/` to make sure that you see Tn5 or DNase-I bias PWM in the output image generated.
+If you do not see the bias motif it is likely that the bam's that you provided have a shift of some kind.
 Please provide only unshifted bams to the script. **Do not proceed further if you do not see a Tn5 or DNase-I motif after this step.**

-- **IMPORTANT NOTE 2:** If you are running the pipeline on custom generated bigwigs (without using `$src/helpers/preprocessing/`) make sure the bigwigs are unstranded and make sure the shifts are done correctly.
-To check this run the scripts in this directory  `$src/helpers/preprocessing/analysis/` and make sure that the script throws no warnings and you see the Tn5 or DNase-I bias pwm in `bias_pwm.png` output generated. **Do not proceed further if you do not see a Tn5 or DNase-I motif after this step.**
+- **IMPORTANT NOTE 2:** If you are running the pipeline on custom generated bigwigs (without using `$src/helpers/preprocessing/`) make sure the bigwigs are unstranded and the shifts are done correctly.
+To check this run the scripts in `$src/helpers/preprocessing/analysis/` and make sure that you see the Tn5 or DNase-I bias PWM in the output image generated. **Do not proceed further if you do not see a Tn5 or DNase-I motif after this step.**

 - TODO - add preprocessing scripts for scATAC datasets.